colorfield/mastodon-api-php/README.md

 ```$oAuth->config->setScopes([Scope::read->name, Scope::write->name, Scope::write->name, Scope::write->name]);```

-Note that this must be done while obtaining the token so you cannot override this after.
+Note that this must be done while obtaining the token, so you cannot override this after.
 [More about scopes](https://docs.joinmastodon.org/api/oauth-scopes/).

 ### Get the authorization code